 Massive murals that covered whole sides of buildings were already seen around downtown Las Vegas before the Life Is Beautiful music and art festival first launched in 2013, but since then, they have exploded — public art is a huge component of the festival, and each year more than a dozen new murals appear around downtown as a result of the international street artists the festival brings in.
 Artists like Banksy, Shepard Fairey, D*Face, and more have left their mark, and as a result, downtown Las Vegas is basically a massive outdoor art gallery.

 Just to the east of the Fremont Street Experience’s LED canopy is Fremont East, aka the area where the locals hang out when they go downtown.
-What used to be an empty parking lot right next to the popular restaurant and bar Park on Fremont is now the Lyft Art Park — a park of large sculpture and installations (like a three-story Victorian house art car you can climb into and explore) sponsored by Lyft.
+What used to be an empty parking lot right next to the popular restaurant and bar Park on Fremont is now the Lyft Fired Up Management Art Park — a park of large sculpture and installations sponsored by Lyft.

 4. The porte-cochère at the Plaza Hotel